udexon/DatongToken/Datong_Token_Overview.md

 Redefine user identity, money, national supervision, person vs. government rights, banking system, financial institution etc.

-Explain: how to develop network of agents.

-Scenario IV: Bitcoin users C to Do

 Let us attempt to describe a generalized model for Scenarios I to IV.